nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## Medication Snapshot ##
 The medication list is a “Snapshot” of the medication at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s medications.
 Other lists of medications for the patient may exist on other systems.
+For Transfer of Care Documents there will a potentially be two lists one for active medication and one for discontinued medication.
+There are two entries in the FHIR Composition.section.text element:

+- medication item entries which map to the Medication Statements in the active list
+- Medication discontinued entries which map to the Medication Statements in the discontinued list

 ## Resources Used for Profile Design ##
 The FHIR Resources are profiled to create the medication list as below: